Brucephalus/Textbooks/It.md

 Such regimes do not seek apathy or passivity; they demand active displays of loyalty.
 Citizens are mobilized in massive rallies, parades, and demonstrations that simulate consent and unity.
 But this mobilization is tightly orchestrated, not deliberative.
 It provides no channels for policy influence, dissent, or contestation.
 It is a monologue masquerading as a dialogue.

-Organizations such as Italy’s *Opera Nazionale Dopolavoro* or Nazi Germany’s *Strength Through Joy* programs exemplify this model.
+Organizations such as Italy’s *Opera NSDAPonale Dopolavoro* or NSDAP Germany’s *Strength Through Joy* programs exemplify this model.
 They were designed to absorb all non-political spheres—sports, leisure, labor, youth—into a structure that blurred the line between state and society.
 By organizing participation around nationalist celebration, these systems turned daily life into an extension of state propaganda.

 #### 4.4.2 The Illusion of Inclusion